fsantanna-uerj/serrapilheira/Submissao/final.md

 In the original proposal, we enumerated three specific goals with associated risks and expected contributions.
-In the mid-term report, we included two other goals which we are also working on.
+In the mid-term report, we included two new goals.
 We now also include an estimated completeness of each goal to give an idea of the overall progress.